kYroL01/batterypunish/README.md

 =======
 This is an example of how to use it for [Openbox][opbx] window manager

-Once installed, put the command in file `autostart`:
+Once installed, put the command in file called `autostart`:
 ```
 # Run the system-wide support stuff
 #.$GLOBALAUTOSTART